TheOdinProject/curriculum/new_course/1_programming_fundementals/conditional_logic.md

 Here, because the expression evaluated to `false`, the code after the `:` was assigned to the variable `response`.

-Writing this as an `if; else` statement would be much more verbose:
+Writing this as an `if...else` statement would be much more verbose:

 ```ruby
 age = 18